tacoda/tacoda.github.io/content/posts/getting-started-with-gleam.md

 # 1 tests, 0 failures
 ```

 Any good test should describe the cases well enough to get an understanding of the behavior of the code under test.
-Good documentation should serve as executable documentation.
+Good tests should serve as executable documentation.
 In the hello world test, we see an assertion that `1 |> should.equal(1)`.
 This is pretty straight-forward.

 > **Side Note:** I _really_ like this pipe syntax.
 It's one of my favorite things about Elixir and I'm glad to see it show up here.